laacz/aoc-2022/readme.md

 ## Day 13

 Oh, this one would be so much easier using a loosely typed language.
 Fuuuuuuu..
 I don't have words.
 Took two days, three rewrites.
 On the bright side, I learned a lot about `interface{}`, `reflect` package and myself.

+## Day 14

+What a relief and fun after previous day.
+Well, day 13 was hard only because of Go typing and me not being used to it.